Jim Leyritz

 James Joseph Leyritz (born December 27, 1963) is an American former professional baseball catcher and infielder.
 In his 11-year Major League Baseball (MLB) career, Leyritz played for the New York Yankees, Anaheim Angels, Texas Rangers, Boston Red Sox, San Diego Padres, and Los Angeles Dodgers.
 With the Yankees, Leyritz was a member of the and 1999 World Series championships, both over the Atlanta Braves.

+In December 2007 he was involved in a fatal collision in Broward County, Florida.
+He was acquitted of DUI manslaughter in November 2010 and convicted of a misdemeanour charge of driving under the influence, receiving one year's probation and a $500 fine.

 Early years

 Leyritz grew up in Anderson Township, Hamilton County, Ohio with his parents, brother, and sister, and attended Turpin High School in Cincinnati, Ohio.
 He then attended Middle Georgia College, a junior college in Cochran, Georgia, before transferring to the University of Kentucky.
 At Kentucky, Leyritz played college baseball for the Kentucky Wildcats baseball team.